https://gofund.me/9fa7359f7

-The mission of Covenant Global Ministries USA, Inc. (CGMUSA) is to present the Gospel and raise up disciples of Jesus Christ from among unreached peoples in the U.S. and elsewhere, and to help fund others who are engaged in these same efforts.
+The mission of Covenant Global Ministries USA, Inc. (CGMUSA) is to present the Gospel and raise up disciples of Jesus Christ from among unreached peoples of the World, and to help fund others who are engaged in these same efforts.

-At the same time, CGMUSA also provides disaster relief, humanitarian aid to war victims, and funds various educational and social welfare programs, to demonstrate the compassion of God the Father, to orphans, widows, the wounded, the elderly, and to other underserved, needy people.
+CGMUSA also provides disaster relief, humanitarian aid to war victims, and funds various educational and social welfare programs, to demonstrate the compassion of God the Father, to orphans, widows, the wounded, the elderly, and to other underserved, Brothers and Sisters.

 The goal of this outreach and assistance is that others will be able to live faith-filled, self-sustaining, productive and meaningful lives, benefiting themselves, their families, and their communities.